We Love Our Volunteers!

 On-Course Marshal Duties and Information

 Volunteers assigned to on-course marshals will help to guide runners along the race course.
 Volunteers should know the race course and the turns that runners will take as they navigate their way to the finish.
 Volunteers should be prepared to use verbal and hand signals to direct volunteers in the proper direction.
-Critical on-course marshals will be needed at the corner of 3650 and Camino Real to make certain that 9K racers follow their return course to Stucki Farms.
-At this intersection 5K participants will be directed to turn right on 3650 and head to the finish.
+Critical on-course marshals will be needed at the corner of 3650 and Camino Real at this intersection 5K participants will be directed to turn right on 3650 and head to the finish.

-Volunteers assigned to packet pickup and expo duties will help to organize and distribute goodie bags on Friday, February 21st.
-These volunteers may also be asked to assist in preparing goodie bags in the week prior to the expo.
-Volunteers helping at packet pickup will distribute participants their assigned bib number and a goodie bag.
+Volunteers assigned to packet pickup and expo duties will help to organize and distribute goodie bags on Friday, February 1st.
+These volunteers may also be asked to assist in preparing swag bags in the week prior to packet pick up.
+Volunteers helping at packet pickup will distribute participant’s their assigned bib number and a swag bag.
 They will also help to answer any questions about the event that participants may have.